Machine-learning-and-complex-systems/NNCME/README.md

 (c) The default propensities follow the law of mass action.
 Other types such as the Hill function can be implemented, and refer to the example cascade2.

-(d) The initial condition is set as the discrete delta distribution concentrated on the given number in the variable "initialD".
+(d) The default initial condition is the discrete delta distribution concentrated on the given number in the variable "initialD".
 Other types of distribution such as Poisson distribution can be added to the code if the users have the demand.

-(d) For hyperparameters, please use those in the Supplementary table II,III of the manuscript as a reference for your example.
-Then, you only need to use a function to train the VAN, and to generate the time evolution of the joint probability distribution and the marginal statistics.
-Both the recurrent neural network (RNN) and the transformer can be chosen as the unit of the neural-network model, as an option in this package.
+(e) For hyperparameters such as dt, please use those in the Supplementary table II,III of the manuscript as a reference for your example.

+(f) Both the recurrent neural network (RNN) and the transformer can be chosen as the unit of the neural-network model, as an option args.net='rnn' or 'transformer'.

 If certain species count has a constrained maximum limit, please put it into the variable "MConstrain"